JeremyRms/JStats/README.md

 Intended to create dashboards for GitHub data, especially number of Pull Requests, comments and reviews per contributor.

-You'll need to provision your elastic search server yourself, as well as kibana.
-Docker compose and kibana dashboards to come soon.

 ## Config

 `.env` file example: